alicewriteswrongs/pit.py/README.md

 where commit is the hash of a commit your interested in, to get information about who committed it and which files were included.

+    pit branch

+To see info about the branches, and

+    pit branch branchname author

+To create a new branch `branchname` with author `author`.
+Then you can do:

+    pit checkout object

+to check out either a branch or a commit (there isn't a whole lot different between these, except that branches have human-readable names).

 That's about it!